Do you ever feel like you’re just a bit ahead of the curve?

 8. You’re comfortable with ambiguity and uncertainty.

-You don’t need all the answers to move forward.
-You’re comfortable navigating ambiguity and making decisions based on incomplete information.
-This ability to embrace uncertainty allows you to seize opportunities that other people might hesitate to pursue.
+You don’t need to have every single answer before you decide to move forward.
+You’re perfectly fine navigating a bit of a grey area and making decisions based on incomplete information.
+Being able and willing to embrace the unknown allows you to seize opportunities that other people might hesitate to pursue because they’re too busy waiting for a guarantee that’s never going to come.

 9. You have a unique perspective.

-You see the world differently than most people, offering fresh insights and perspectives.
-This unique viewpoint allows you to identify opportunities and solutions when everyone else is still struggling to figure out a way forward.
+You simply see the world differently from most people, which means you’re always offering fresh insights that others have missed.
+Your unique viewpoint is like having a different set of goggles on; you can identify opportunities and solutions when everyone else is still struggling to even understand what the problem is.
+You bring a bit of “newness” to every situation you’re in.

 10. You’re not afraid to take risks.